Eeek! Shiny Object Syndrome!

 It seems to be a trend that’s growing: small business owners are getting distracted by too many ideas or the latest fad, going off in a million directions and never completing anything.
-This loss of focus is costing small business owners hundreds of hours a year in lost productivity, lost hours, lost dollars.
+(Employees suffer from this, too!)

 It even has a name: SOS – Shiny Object Syndrome.
-It’s not quite ADD/ADHD.
+It’s not quite ADHD.
 It’s more that a new idea captures your imagination and attention in such a way that you get distracted from the bigger picture and go off in tangents instead of remaining focused on the goal.

 We think of a new idea, we hear of a great new gadget or marketing technique, and ZOOM, we’re off!
 There’s great energy and excitement in starting something new.

 Of course what happens is that that everything always gets started, but nothing ever gets finished.
 In addition, countless hours and dollars are wasted in pursuit of the new, shiny object without having thought through whether this new item, technique, service or product is “right” for your business.
+Countless people have started blogs and abandoned them within a year (or less!) because they got tired of writing posts — or worse, no one was reading the posts.

 I know it’s hard not to get excited about every new idea that comes past you.
 Some of them are very, very cool.
 But you are running a business and you must stop and ask yourself: